ourresearch/openalex-concept-tagging/V1/README.md

 aws s3 cp s3://openalex-concept-tagger-model-files/ . --recursive
 ```

 The files in this repository can be used to transform the input data correctly and load the model files.
-Both the V1 and V2 model files are kept at this location so make sure to use the V2 model if you want the latest (best) model.
+Both the V1 and V2 model files are kept at this location so make sure to use the V1 model if you want the model for this directory.